ninbura/pokemon-on-the-analogue-pocket/readme.md

 # convert save data (Virtual Console)
 - there are a couple reasons why you'd want to transfer your save data between your Pocket and your 2/3DS virtual console
-    1. To acquire the GS Ball in Pokémon Crystal, so you can capture Celebi (see [acquiring the GS Ball in Pokémon Crystal](#acquiring-the-GS-Ball-in-Pokémon-Crystal).
+    1. To Capture Celebi in Pokémon Crystal (see [acquiring the GS Ball in Pokémon Crystal](#acquiring-the-GS-Ball-in-Pokémon-Crystal)).
     2. To transfer Pokémon into Pokémon Home (see [interfacing with Pokémon Home](#interfacing-with-Pokémon-Home))
 - To transfer saves into the Virtual Console versions, you'll need a modded 2/3DS running Checkpoint.
 See [relevant guides](#relevant-guides) below for more info.
 - Note that in *all cases* your save file needs to be named "sav" with the `.dat` file extension for Virtual Console to read your save.